neoslashnet/new-astro-blog/src/content/blog/choco-install.md

 ---
 title: "How to Install Chocolatey on Windows"
 pubDate: 2024-05-21
-intro: How to get Chocolatey up and running quickly on Windows
+intro: How to get Chocolatey up and running quickly on Windows.
 author: dg
 tag: Microsoft, Windows
 image: ../../assets/checklist.jpg